 To the subject at hand.
 To my knowledge, no one else I have seen online or in print mentions the possibility of tailoring ties.
 You buy a tie, find it is too long for you, or too loud for you, or too *something* for you, and it goes into the closet never to be seen again.
 Sometimes a guy will spend good money on something like this, only to find himself never wearing it.
 If you know a tailor or a reliable cleaning place that can handle it, I am about to give you a really good tip.

 Being a not-so-imposing 5’7″, I’ve found that standard wide ties, no matter what the pattern, don’t typically do it for me.
 Having a collection of 120 ties in my closet, and having access to a skilled and reasonable tailor, I decided to take some of my bolder power ties to her for a judicious tweaking.
-Now, I have 25 ties that literally no one else has.
-In the pic above, these are all formerly 3.5″ wide, silk herringbone for the most part, whittled down to a much more fashionable 2.75″ and wearable for all occasions except the beach.
-I’ve had her chop down most of my more hyper paisleys to a more flexible 3″ and the adjustment is subtle but very useful.
+Now, I have dozens of ties that literally no one else has.
+In the pic above, these are all formerly 3.5″ wide, silk herringbone for the most part.
+They’re whittled down to a much more fashionable 2.75″ and wearable for all occasions except the beach.
+I had my tailor chop down most of my more hyper paisleys to a more flexible 3″ and the adjustment is subtle but very useful.
 I even had a $130 Franco Uomo tie altered this way and the difference is pretty dramatic.